micahmo/twitch2tuner/README.md

   -e USE_PROFILE_AS_JUST_CHATTING=true
   ```

+* `OAUTH_TOKEN`

+  You can optionally pass a value for the `OAUTH_TOKEN` environment variable.
+When this is set, it will be passed via the `--http-header` argument to `streamlink`.
+This may help to avoid ads in streams when you are a Twitch Turbo member or a channel subscriber.
+Please follow the instructions on the [Streamlink documentation page](https://streamlink.github.io/cli/plugins/twitch.html) for how to obtain the token.

 ### Unraid

 To run the container on Unraid, you can use the Docker template from this repository.